Brynlai/Data-Engineering-Assignment/README.md

 ## Description
 This project involves processing and analyzing scraped data using PySpark, Redis, and Neo4j.
 The aim is to store, process, and analyze text data efficiently.

+## All the api keys in the repo are dead

 ## Usage

 ### Starting Services